gooseberry/training/docs/exercises/trx-t.md

 ## Instructions

-1. Keeping your elbows straight, open your arms and raise them up into a Y-shape above your head.
+1. Pull your arms out directly to each side, keeping your elbows straight, to form a T at your shoulders.
 2. Slowly bring your arms together in front of you to the starting position, keeping your elbows straight throughout the move.

 ## Variations